pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

 -------------------------------------------------------------------------------

 There are lots of possible sources for errors in a graph.
 The data that you started with may not have been designed with routing in mind.
-A graph as some very specific requirments.
-One it that it is *NODED*, this means that except for some very specific use cases, each road segments starts and ends at a node and that in general is does not cross another road segment that it should be connected to.
+A graph has some very specific requirments.
+One is that it is *NODED*, this means that except for some very specific use cases, each road segment starts and ends at a node and that in general is does not cross another road segment that it should be connected to.